mosip/digital-credential-plugins/postgres-dataprovider-plugin/README.md

     - Add the scope defined above and the type of credential in the well-known config of the properties file.
 Refer to the property `mosip.certify.key-values` for the same.
     - Add the fields from the respective table in the well-known config.

-4. mosip-config changes:
+4. Authorization Server config changes:
     - Add the required scopes to the supported credential scopes which refers to the scope in the scope-query-mapping in the 3rd point.
-    - Also add the above scopes wherever necessary so that authentication can be carries out with the particular scopes.
+    - Also add the above scopes wherever necessary so that authentication can be carried out with the particular scopes.